+Ministry is the collective works God has ca planet for

 3. Walking with a of effectiveness

-A launching challenge: Who among us is the power of Jesus could that has been of you
+A launching challenge: Who among u the power of Jesus could 1s is to

+of you?

+4 We will deel with of othour

-4. We will deal with all of others
+4. We will deal with all

-Be forewarned: Those can as ·
+Be forewarned: Those can as

 5. Five words for the journey: